jonescompneurolab/hnn-core/doc/contributing.md

 everything you need to run these should already be installed.
 We *strongly recommend* that Contributors first run all quality checks and tests *locally*, and *before* you push new code to any Pull Requests.
-These same checks and tests are run automatically by our Continuous Integration suite, and and if any of them fail on your local machine, then *they will fail* in the automated tests run on Github, and your contributions will not be merge-able (until the errors are fixed).
+These same checks and tests are run automatically by our Continuous Integration suite, and if any of them fail on your local machine, then *they will fail* in the automated tests run on Github, and your contributions will not be merge-able (until the errors are fixed).
 That said, if you have trouble getting the tests to pass using your new code changes and you need help, feel free open a Pull